 “Cycle detected”

 The connection would create a loop.
-Restructure your workflow:
+Restructure your workflow:- Use iterators for repeated processing

 - Split into separate workflows